-The Central Government’s financial budget was announced wherein some foreign investment related policies were mentioned.
+The Central Government’s financial budget was announced wherein some foreign investment-related policies were mentioned.
 There were changes proposed for foreign portfolio investors.
-The Indian Prime Minister declared India to be one of most open economies in the world.
+The Indian Prime Minister declared India to be one of the most open economies in the world.
 However, the dampener was India’s downward movement in the global corruption index, causing much concern for the overall governance and administration machinery.

 “CBDT had wanted its set of documents, which took a little bit of time.
 But now we have come to a common ground and the department of revenue has agreed to a six-page form.
 Foreign Account Tax Compliance Act (FATCA) and Common Reporting Standards (CRS) will be separately done by brokers or custodians,” said a Sebi official.
 CRS is an information standard for the automatic exchange of tax and financial information on a global level.
 In addition, Sebi will allow foreign private banks to trade on behalf of their clients without FPI registration.

-Union Budget 2018 – The Finance Minister, Arun Jaitley, announced the central’s government’s budget for FY 2018-19 earlier this month.
-The government will bring out separate policies on Outward Direct Investment (ODI) as well as hybrid instruments, Finance Minister Arun Jaitley said.
-Pointing out that ODI from India was about $15 billion per annum, Mr. Jaitley said in his 2018-19 Budget speech that “the government will review existing guidelines and processes and bring out a coherent and integrated ODI policy.”
-He also said that the government would evolve a separate policy for hybrid instruments, adding that “hybrid instruments are suitable for attracting foreign investments in several niche areas, especially for the start-ups and venture capital firms.”
-Mr. Jaitley said in his FY’19 Budget speech that as a result of the reforms undertaken by the government, the FDI had gone up.
-There is a financial outlay of ₹281 crore in FY’19 for Scheme of Investment Promotion (SIP) and Startup India.
-The SIP aims to make India among the top 10 most preferred FDI destinations in the world and among the top 50 in the ranking of countries by the World Bank on ‘Ease of Doing Business Index.’
+Mr Jaitley said in his FY’19 Budget speech that as a result of the reforms undertaken by the government, the FDI had gone up.
+There is a financial outlay of ₹281 crores in FY’19 for the Scheme of Investment Promotion (SIP) and Startup India.
+The SIP aims to make India among the top 10 most preferred FDI destinations in the world and among the top 50 in the ranking of countries by the World Bank on the ‘Ease of Doing Business Index.’
 Its objective is also to improve investor confidence to boost investment and economic growth.